23gfiery/Youtube_Clone/README.md

-# Getting Started with Create React App
+# Getting Started with YouTube Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This project is developed using RapidAPI(youtube) and Reactjs to mimic the youtube functionalities.

 In the project directory, you can run: